Financing the Energy Transition

 Launched in 2024, Financing the Energy Transition (FETI) provides international policymakers with the technical assistance, modeling, and financial structuring needed for a just green transition.

 The speed of global decarbonization will directly determine how extensive the effects of climate change are; this, in turn, will affect the lives of most of the human population.
 Curbing global warming ultimately means averting suffering; the more quickly it is done, the more harm we avoid.
 In our view, success hinges on solving the coordination problem: how to get nation-states with competing national interests, and corporations with profit mandates, to build and deploy green replacements to our fossil fuel infrastructure.
-We don’t yet know how to make the kind of rapid green transition climate scientists tell us the world needs financially viable.
+We don’t yet know how to make the kind of rapid green transition that scientists tell us the world needs financially viable.

 Like all coordination problems, this challenge requires structures that align incentives and create enforceable mutual obligations.
 Governments are now directly participating in markets and interacting with industry on levels not seen for generations.
 Yet our contacts within US governmental entities and globally, in finance ministries of climate-vulnerable nations, tell us they lack the tools to incentivize and encourage investment.
 They need new forms of technical and financial expertise, and sophisticated modeling capacities, in order to design the taxes, tariffs, concessions, and new public financing required for meaningful global decarbonization.
 These are the capacities FETI has been designed to provide.